 “Snappo?
 Great, now you’re telling me Mr. Sweet Understanding beats up his dog.”

-This, coupled with another unavoidable reconsideration of Melissa’s Christmas tree—all-American fairytale, from the Bethlehem star topping down to the stable scene base, from the hand-made wreath and all those miniature angels to the blasted nativity figurines amid layers of tinseled, popcorn-strung flocking: Where was it all headed, for godsakes?
+This, coupled with another unavoidable reconsideration of Melissa’s Christmas tree—all-American fairytale, from the Bethlehem star topping down to the stable scene base, from the hand-made wreath and all those miniature angels to the hand painted nativity figurines amid layers of tinseled, popcorn-strung flocking: Where was it all headed, for godsakes?
 She then focused on Moon, and could scarcely imagine what Faith would make of her beloved ‘daughter-in-arms’ now, much less later on.

-“Tsk, it was just some harmless rough-housing.
+“It was just some harmless rough-housing, Syd.
 He’s not like that at all,” Melissa proceeded to follow her standard watering route, from filigree to rubber tree to wisteria and sunflowers.
 “If anything, maybe I’ve used too much tenderizer on him.
 Made everything a little too laid-back, for a little too long.
 He might have to get out there in the world pretty soon, but he seems so skittish…Kenny’s not much of a go-getter for his age, or planner aheader.
 I’m even a bit antsy about it myself—don’t know what he needs more, a doctorate or a good boot in the tuckus.
 But that’s our job isn’t it?
 Let them be men.”

 “Here, use my platforms…do a little disco number on him.”
 Sydney smirked and pointed to her well-polished deer leather boots.